bourriquet/imperial_msci/python/ch4/README.md

 Tutorial exercises from Chapter 4

 __Issues__:
-- My answer to Exercise 4 does not do the vector computation as required
+- Exercise 4 does not do the vector computation as required
+- Exercise 8 does not compute the array expression as required

 ---